henryubuntu/Data-Science/04 Python/03 Data Cleaning/Readme.txt

+I added one more 0 in the name of the python files for more freedom to make more changes in the code in case you need to.

 Max 54 days to learn it all.

-I added one more 0 in the name of the python files for more freedom to make more changes in the code in case you need to.

-If you are fast, you could learn it all in 31 days.
+I suggest to take it in moderated speed and do excercise, worth it in the long run.